HarleyB123/blog.harleybates.co.uk/content/blog/vercel/index.md

 Speaking of integrations, you can also connect your favourite (well probably not at this time, but in the future!) plugins such as Slack, Formspree and Datadog to your deployments.
 I'll admit, this section of Vercel is sparce at the moment, but I see this becoming a great place to attach plugins and act as a one-stop shop for your entire JAMstack site.

 On your main site overview, you can easily see your production deployment, as well as preview deployments (PR's).
 A previous history of these deployments is also available, as expected.

 What isn't though, is the analytics collected around the performance of your production website.
-In order to get this sort of information around your site usually, you'd have to setup a monitoring suite and extract these insights.
+In order to get this sort of information around your site usually, you'd have to setup a monitoring suite and extract these insights, but not anymore!

 Vercel collects the ```Real Experience Score```.
 This is something Vercel says they calculate using real data collected by users.
 This will then give you a score from 0-100 and then tell you how much better you are than the rest of the web.
-The score is a weighted average based some Web Vitals - which you can read mmore about [here](https://vercel.com/docs/analytics#web-vitals).
+The score is a weighted average based some Web Vitals - which you can read more about [here](https://vercel.com/docs/analytics#web-vitals).
 You score can also be shown on a graph, where you can see how deployments have affected your overall sites quality.
 In short, it's a really nifty data collection tool (when you get enough traffic to the site to generate these metrics 😢).

 ## How does it compare to the rivals?